Saphant/Saphant/README.md

   Product Specialist by day and a passionate nerd at the intersection between 🎨 Design and 💻 Development -by night!
 </p>
 <p align='center'>
-  I like to dabble with small projects that teaches me something, anything.
+  I like to dabble with small projects that teach me something, anything.
 Right now, I'm learning to work with C# for Oxide plugin development.
 So far, I'm liking the quick iterative process of building plugins for games like Rust.
 </p>

 <p align='center'>